phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/DesmondPorth.md

 &nbsp;&nbsp; - As an Employer/Staff I want to add passes to an Employee/Student
 &nbsp;&nbsp; - As a CityGo admin I want to adminster Employees
 Questions for Masabi:
-&nbsp;&nbsp;What identifies an account (Rider object in API diagram)?
+&nbsp;&nbsp;- What identifies an account (Rider object in API diagram)?
-&nbsp;&nbsp;Can we get that information for an existing account?
+&nbsp;&nbsp;- Can we get that information for an existing account?
 Questions for Katie:
-&nbsp;&nbsp;What type of passes are we going to adminster to Employees?
+&nbsp;&nbsp;- What type of passes are we going to adminster to Employees?
 31 day pass, permanent pass?
 Homework specific for myself
 &nbsp;&nbsp;- Add initial Angular files to our project code base
 &nbsp;&nbsp;&nbsp;&nbsp; Accomplished with ng new